Faltings height and N\'eron-Tate height of a theta divisor: Introduction

+Another natural invariant of $(A,\lambda)$ is the \emph{stable Faltings height} $\h_F(A)$ of $A$ introduced by Faltings in \cite{famordell} as a key tool in his proof of the Mordell conjecture.
+It is natural to ask how $\h'_L(\varTheta)$ and $\h_F(A)$ are related.

 Let $k \subset \qbar$ be a number field and assume that the pair $(A,L)$ is defined over $k$.
-In \cites{aut, hi} Hindry and Autissier prove an identity relating $\h'_L(\varTheta)$ and $\h_F(A)$ under the assumption that $A$ has everywhere good reduction over $k$.
+In \cites{aut, hi}, Hindry and Autissier proved an identity relating $\h'_L(\varTheta)$ and $\h_F(A)$ under the assumption that $A$ has everywhere good reduction over $k$.
 In order to state their result, we introduce some notation.

 Let $s$ be a non-zero global section of $L$.
 Let $M(k)_\infty$ denote the set of complex embeddings of $k$.
-For each $v \in M(k)_\infty$ we put the standard euclidean metric on $\bar{k}_v\cong \cc$ and choose a translation-invariant smooth hermitian metric $\|\cdot\|_v$ on $L_v=L \otimes \bar{k}_v$.
-We then consider the invariant
+For each $v \in M(k)_\infty$, we put the standard euclidean metric on $\bar{k}_v\cong \cc$.
+Let $\|\cdot\|_v$ be a canonical metric on $L_v=L \otimes \bar{k}_v$ (i.e., a smooth hermitian metric with a translation-invariant curvature form).
+We then consider the local archimedean invariants